Elastography

 What is Elastography used for?

-Diagnosing and monitoring various diseases, including cancer.
+Primarily used to diagnose and monitor various diseases, including liver fibrosis and cancer.

 Is Elastography invasive?

-Is Elastography painful?
+Is Elastography widely available?

 Are there any risks associated with Elastography?